panosc-portal/helm-charts/panosc-portal-demo/README.md

 16/03/2019 :

-This project will deploy the  [Cloud Provider Kubernetes](https://github.com/panosc-portal/cloud-provider-kubernetes) microservice and a PostgreSQL database with the example data.
+This project will deploy the  [Cloud Provider Kubernetes](https://github.com/panosc-portal/cloud-provider-kubernetes) and [Cloud service](https://github.com/panosc-portal/cloud-service) microservice and a PostgreSQL database with the example data.